j-a-n/lovelace-wallpanel/docs/configuration.md

 this may be useful in rare situations only

 D) An existing user profile is automatically activated if it matches the logged-in user.
-The name of a user profile must start with the string `user.` followed by a user ID, username or user display name (username currently only available for admin users).
+The name of a user profile must start with the string `user.` followed by a user ID or user display name (the username is currently not available).
 The user display name of the logged in user is converted to lowercase and spaces are replaced with `_`.
 Therefore, the user display name `Jane Doe` will be converted to `jane_doe`.

+!!! tip
+    The ID of a user can be found when you click on a user entry in Settings => Persons => [Users](https://my.home-assistant.io/redirect/users/)